Associate Professor Sara Walton graciously gives her time to Southern Youth Development taking on the significant role of our Chair.

 Senior Youth Worker - Dunedin

-Jethro has been working in youth development for the Malcam Trust for over a decade.
-Jethro works as part of the wider general youth worker team.
+Jethro has been as a Youth Worker for Southern Youth Development for over a decade.
 When it comes to rakatahi the glass is always half full with Jethro and he works hard to help youth prepare themselves for work, further education or whatever life might bring.
 Jethro uses a holistic, real world and relational approach when working with rakatahi.

 In his spare time, Jethro is a keen online gamer, home handyman, lover of books, tramping, good company and good conversation.